kyma-project/kyma-environment-broker/docs/user/05-70-manage-kyma-environment-through-cis-provisioning-service.md

     kubectl should return the list of Pods in the `default` namespace running in the cluster, which means that the cluster is accessible.

-## Next Steps

-> [!NOTE]
-> For extra security, you can perform the optional steps to delete the binding sooner than it is set to expire in the **EXPIRATION_SECONDS** environment variable.
-> Otherwise, the binding is automatically deleted after the maximum allowed expiration time (7200 seconds) passes.

-1. (Optional) List all bindings for the instance.
+12. (Optional) To view the details of the binding you have created, list all bindings for the instance.

       ```bash
       curl -s "$PROVISIONING_SERVICE_URL/provisioning/v1/environments/$INSTANCE_ID/bindings" -H "accept: application/json" -H "Authorization: bearer $TOKEN"
       ```

+## Next Steps

-2. (Optional) Delete the binding to revoke the credentials.
+1. (Optional) For extra security, revoke the credentials by deleting the binding sooner than it is set to expire in the **EXPIRATION_SECONDS** environment variable.

       ```bash
       curl -s -X DELETE "$PROVISIONING_SERVICE_URL/provisioning/v1/environments/$INSTANCE_ID/bindings/$BINDING_ID" -H "accept: application/json" -H "Authorization: bearer $TOKEN"
       ```